rtgodwin/rtgodwin.github.io/dnd/session4.md

 > “Have you had a chance to call your local Guild reps to have them look at costs for repairs?
 Also if you are to run a Tavern you'll need to be a member of the Fellowship of Innkeepers, of course.
 I'd be happy to offer my assistance with contacting Reps to come out and bid for repairs, after your membership is paid for, obviously.”

-> "10gp a tenday for membership.
+> "Only 1 gp a tenday for membership.
 Also if you are brewing your own alcohol then I'd suggest you join the "Vintners', Distillers', and Brewers' Guild" Your alcohol will gain traction a lot quicker in the city, better distribution, and the members are more than happy to share secrets of the trade to make it better.
 If you are going to be cooking food I'd suggest you go through the Guild of Bakers to buy your bread and other cooking product, produce you can get from the open market."

 # Trollskull Manor

-Have someone who knows about construction make a check.

 ## Lif